 Webarchitects are able to provide HTTPS certificates for shared hosting sites and also for virtual servers.

 Transport Layer Security (TLS) certificates and properly configured webservers can ensure that all communication between a website and a site user is encrypted.
-This is now highly recommended for all websites, and it is essential to protect passwords and other confidential data.
+This is now strongly recommended for all websites, and it is essential to protect passwords and other confidential data.

 If your site is hosted on one of our older servers which doesn't provide Let's Encrypt certificates please get in touch to discuss migrating your site onto a server which does.